DataKitchen/ngx-toolkit/projects/core/README.md

 # Datakitchen's ngx-toolkit :rocket:

 This library contains a collection of utilities for Angular applications.
-These consist of three categories of utilities:
+There are three categories of utilities:
  - General utilities such as a `@Memoize` decorator and a wrapper around the browser `localStorage`.
- - An abstract component and a set of decorators and interfaces to ease the implementation of common tasks such as searching, paginating and sorting.
+ - An abstract component and a set of decorators and interfaces to ease the implementation of common tasks such as search, pagination, and sorting.
  - Testing utilities to ease mocking and implementing common tasks when writing unit tests.

 ## Install
-With your package manager of preference install
+With your package manager of preference, install
 ```
 @datakitchen/ngx-toolkit
 ```